EDITION 10 about OBOO,

 write contracts with contingencies, or the County should protect contractors from their own negligence); that OBOO homes

-may create hazards for later buyers (as if buyers can't get home
+may create hazards for later buyers (pure speculation, and in any case buyers can get home

 inspections); and that OBOO